jerryrox/project-beats-game/README.md

 ### 0.12.1
 #### New features
 - Implemented touch pulse effects.
+- (Beats Standard) Implemented combo displayer on the lane sprite.
 #### Changes
 - Made pause indicator container be disabled on hiding end animation.
 - Made the selection of map for offset tweaking done through `OffsetsModel`, not indirectly via `MapSelection`.